-The OC button helps enthusiasts and overclockers not only get the most performance from their hardware, but also the absolute most enjoyable OC experience.
+The OC buttons help enthusiasts and overclockers not only get the most performance from their hardware, but also the absolute most enjoyable OC experience.

-OC Button:
+OC button:

-Press this button to load the most optimized GIGABYTE overclocking configuration for your hardware.
+Press this button to load the most optimized GIGABYTE overclocking configuration for your processor and memory.